One Message.

 People are already losing access to healthcare, education, and independence.
 This isn’t abstract.
 It’s real.

-We’re calling on U.S. Attorney Generals, Representatives, and Senators—the ones who can stop these attacks or the ones trying to push them through.
+We’re calling on U.S. Attorney Generals, Representatives, and Senators—the ones who can stop attacks on disability rights or the ones trying to push them through.
 Either way, they need to hear from us.

 Is this political?

 The ADA was signed into law 35 years ago by Republican President George H.W.
 Bush, with bipartisan support.
 Disability rights aren’t about politics—they’re about people.
 Protecting these rights isn’t a partisan issue, it’s a human one.
-Every single person knows someone with a disability, whether it’s our senior citizens or our neighbors with Down syndrome.
+Every single person knows someone with a disability, whether it’s our senior citizens, co-workers, or neighbors.
 We all want everyone to live a long, happy life in their community.

 Why don’t you talk about neurodivergence and only disability?